 - (i) There is no watercourse on or near the site.
-As such, there is no hydrological link between the proposed works and any Natura 2000 site. - (ii) The site is some 1.5km distant from the SPA. - (iii) The site is separated from the SPA by the urban town of Ballinasloe, comprising buildings, roads etc. These will buffer any run-off entering the SPA. - (iv) The land is flat with mineral based soil.
-Any run-off would likely permeate this soil as opposed to surface run-off. - (v) The site lands have little attraction for SPA designated bird species, notably with respect to foraging. - (vi) As with any development project, the application of good building (CIRIA guidelines) is assumed.
+As such, there is no hydrological link between the proposed works and any Natura 2000 site. - (ii) The site is some 500m distant from the SPA. - (iii) The site is separated from the SPA by public roads and urban buildings.
+These will buffer any run-off entering the SPA. - (iv) The land is flat. - (v) The site lands have no attraction for SPA designated bird species. - (vi) As with any development project, the application of good building (CIRIA guidelines) is assumed.